-How To Deactivate Facebook Messenger
+How To Deactivate Facebook Messenger In 2023?

 We’ve all had it happen before.
-One minute you’re talking to your friend through Facebook Messenger about this new couch you really want, and the next you’re scrolling through your Facebook feed and whaddya know, there’s an ad for couches delivered straight from Amazon.
+One minute you’re talking to your friend through Facebook Messenger about this new couch you really want, and the next you’re scrolling through your Facebook feed and whaddya knows, there’s an ad for couches delivered straight from Amazon.

 Creepy coincidence, or highly specialized algorithmic advertising scanning your messages for anything that might revolve around shopping for or buying new products?
 Read on in our guide on how to deactivate Facebook Messenger to find out why the answer may surprise you.

 Here is a terrifying list of all the different aspects of your mobile device that Facebook Messenger digs its tendrils into:

 - A log of the device’s system is made

 - A list of all accounts registered on the device